 For runners training for race day.
 Every edge matters.

 At this level, you're training with purpose — a half marathon, marathon, or performance goal.
-You need gear that keeps up: an advanced GPS watch with training load analysis, race-day carbon-plated shoes, and serious recovery tools.
+You need gear that keeps up: an advanced GPS watch with training load analysis, maximum-cushion daily trainers for high-mileage weeks, and a percussion massager for deep tissue recovery.

-The Garmin Forerunner 265 provides full training load tracking, HRV status monitoring, and race-day predictions based on your actual fitness.
-It's what serious amateur runners use to train like professionals.
-Combined with HOKA Clifton — the most cushioned daily trainer for high-mileage weeks — and the Hyperice Hypervolt percussive massager for deep tissue recovery, this kit is built for people who take their running seriously.
+The Garmin Forerunner 265 provides full training load tracking, HRV status monitoring, and race-day predictions based on your actual fitness — 2,600+ reviews at 4.7 stars.
+Combined with the HOKA Clifton 10 (the most cushioned everyday trainer for high-mileage training) and the Opove M3 Pro 2 percussion massager for deep tissue recovery between workouts, this kit is built for runners who take their training seriously.

 What's in this kit (3 items)